amichaelsen/data-science-interview-prep/practice/probability.md

 ### What is a Bernoulli Trial?
 What is its mean and variance?

-A Bernoulli trial is a single experiment with a "success" outcome occuring with probability $p$ (ex: coin flip).
+A Bernoulli trial is a single experiment with a "success" outcome occurring with probability $p$ (ex: coin flip).

 The mean is given by